Creating a contact form¶

 This module provides a guided interface for editors to create any kind of form such as a contact form, newsletter subscription or even a survey.
 TYPO3 comes with one pre-defined form already built, which you can use to get started.

 In the Web > Forms module, click the + Create new form button.
 The Create new form wizard displays.

 Choose whether you want to create a blank form or use a predefined form.
-In this case, choose the predefined option.
-The Settings step displays.
+In this case, choose Predefined Form.

 In the Start template list, select ‘Simple contact form’, and then type a name for the form.